Triglycerides are important organic compounds. Most of the fat we consume in our diet is triglyceride and so is most of the fat we store in our body.

 Triglyceride concentration can be measured in blood and may provide valuable information about metabolism and general health.
 High levels may reflect underlying metabolic disorders and evidence shows that high blood triglycerides are associated with increased risk of heart disease (1,2,3).

-High blood levels of triglycerides are most often associated with high levels of the two most important triglyceride-rich lipoproteins; chylomicrons and VLDL.
+High blood levels of triglycerides are most often associated with high levels of the two most important triglyceride-rich lipoproteins; chylomicrons and very low density lipoproten (VLDL).

 Chylomicrons are formed in the intestine after a meal.
 They contain triglycerides and small amounts of cholesterol.